 Even though there were so many characters, I rarely got confused on who was who.
 The characters I got confused about, they were so small that it almost didn’t matter.
 After reading a couple of pages, I could kind of remember who they were.

-My major concern for readers coming in from the movie would be how crazy the book got.
+My major concern for readers coming in from the movie would be how deep the book got.
 If you’re expecting the PG-13 movie you got, you might not want to open the book.
 The book doesn’t show anything, but, as a warning, it mentions sexual content, rape, abuse, and more.
 Plus, the whole Astrid plot line from the movie is completely different.
 It’s a whole new experience where you question Astrid more than you thought you would.

 I did enjoy the book though.
 I saw it as something entirely different from the movie.
 It had some vivid characters and some great twists that are different than the movie.
 A handful of spots had a good laugh.